References

 • transformationType (enum) (Required): "jsonpath" | "xpath" | "key" | "regex"

-• Specifies the type of transformation, both masking and substitutions support it
+• Specifies the type of transformation, both masking and instructions support it

 • Using either "jsonpath" | "xpath" | "regex" requires transformationSource to be "body"